The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 The PDPC provides that organisations should inform employees of the purposes of the collection, use and disclosure of their personal data and obtain their consent.

-In addition, collection of employee personal data necessary for 'evaluative purposes', such as to determine the suitability of an individual for employment, neither requires the potential employee to consent to, nor to be notified of, their collection, use or disclosure.48 Other legal obligations, such as to protect confidential information of their employees, will nevertheless continue to apply.49
+In addition, collection of employee personal data necessary for evaluative purposes, such as to determine the suitability of an individual for employment, neither requires the potential employee to consent to, nor to be notified of, its collection, use or disclosure.58 Other legal obligations, such as to protect confidential information of employees, will nevertheless continue to apply.59

 Section 25 of the PDPA requires an organisation to cease to retain or anonymise documents relating to the personal data of an employee once the retention is no longer necessary.